rishitaa12/Fake-News-Detection/README.md

 # Fake-News-Detection

-To combat fake news, we'll use machine learning in Python.
-We'll download the dataset, import libraries, preprocess the data, and vectorize the news text.
-Then, we'll train and evaluate models to predict the authenticity of articles.
+To address the widespread issue of fake news dissemination, we will employ machine learning techniques in Python to classify news articles.
+We will start by downloading and importing the necessary datasets and libraries.
+Following this, we'll preprocess the data to ensure it's clean and structured.
+The news column will undergo specific preprocessing steps to prepare the text for vectorization, which will convert the textual data into numerical form.
+Finally, we'll train machine learning models on this data, evaluate their performance, and use them to predict the authenticity of new articles..